 Alabama Ginseng hunting is tradition that has been passed from generation to generation.
-In the deep hollers and along the northwest facing slopes of Alabama lies a valued plant that keeps ginseng hunters in the woods throughout fall in hopes finding big patches of the valued herb.
+Ginseng grows in the deep hollers and along the northwest facing slopes of Alabama.
+Ginseng is a valued plant that keeps seng hunters in the woods throughout fall in hopes finding big patches of the valued herb.
 Hunting beautiful Alabama ginseng is more than an adventure but a way of life in Appalachia.

 Alabama is one of the states that you can find American Wild Ginseng (Panax quinquefolius).
 For over 30 years I have been digging ginseng in foothills of the Appalachian Mountains in Alabama.
 Some years have been better than others and many locations that once were thriving with ginseng have now fallen victim to clear-cutting and deforestation.

 American ginseng (Panax quinquefolius) is an plant (herb) that offers a variety of health benefits and is found on the north-facing slopes along the mountains and ridges in Northeast Alabama.
 Ginseng is found throughout moist deciduous forests of eastern North America.
 Ginseng enjoys a specific habitat with moist loamy soil, the right trees and deep shade.
 I tend to find Alabama Seng in hardwoods near draining below rock ledges, areas where moister will not stand but run off.